sc0210/sc0210.github.io/content/blog/2023/my-first-post/index.md

 > *" It's never too late to make a new start! "*

 ## The story start from here...
-I'd planned to start my personal blog-website, where I can share my thoughts and record interesting side projects.
-After some sort of research and comparing, I decide to choose **[Hugo](https://gohugo.io/)** for the framework of my personal blog-website and currnetly deploy on **[github pages](https://pages.github.com/)**.
+I had planned to start my personal blog-website where I could share my thoughts and record interesting side projects.
+After doing some research and comparisons, I decided to use **[Hugo](https://gohugo.io/)** as the framework  for my personal blog-website, and I am currently deploying it on **[github pages](https://pages.github.com/)**.
 I am looking forward for proper custom domain in the future.

-Today is in a good mood, I lunach my blog-website project!!
-This is my-first-post, which tells about the very beginning of this website.
-Although the process was quite hard, I finally make it come true.
-In the following post I will gonna share **how I made** and **you can make your own custom website**.
+Today, I am in a good mood because I launched my blog-website project!
+This is my first post, which talks about the very beginning of this website.
+Although the process was quite difficult, I finally made it come true.
+In the following post, I will share **how I create** and **you can make your own custom website**.

 Including the skills or techniques list in below:
 - **[Hugo installation](https://gohugo.io/)**